juliuswoerner/CapstoneProject/README.md

+## Chosen Project

+As Capstone Project the Snake Game is extended by introducing an obstacle to which ends the game if the snake hits the obstacle.
+The obstacle is shown in turquoise color.

+To introduce this new feature, a new class Obstacle is created.
+There is also a new class Food, to have a similar handling of the both objects.
+The parameter and functions needed are encapsulated in the class definitions.
+Functionality is found in documented functions, which indicating naming of the functions.

 # CPPND: Capstone Snake Game Example

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.